How does Pants work?

-Pants 2.x is built around the "v2" engine, which is a complete, ground-up redesign of the entire system, based on lessons learned from 10 years of development on the previous, "v1", technology.
+Pants is built around the "v2" engine, which is completely new technology, built from the ground up, based on lessons learned from working on the previous, "v1", technology.

 The engine can take full advantage of all the cores on your machine because relevant portions are implemented in Rust atop the Tokio framework.